sumanthrb/insights/_posts/2025-01-10-CICD-Pipelines-Compare.md

 4. Operational overhead<br>
 These differences don’t usually show up in small setups, they become critical as systems scale.

-That’s why comparing CI/CD tools isn’t optional; it’s essential to identify what truly fits your environment, constraints, and long-term engineering goal
+That’s why comparing CI/CD tools isn’t optional; it’s essential to identify what truly fits our environment, constraints, and long-term engineering goal

 ----